backstage/backstage/GOVERNANCE.md

 ### Requirements

-- Must have successful contributions to the project, including at least one of the following:
 - Must have at least 10 contributions to the projects in the form of:
   - Accepted PRs
   - Helpful PR reviews